Baroque Fan Page - Complement Project Banner

 82. Did you use a strategy guide?

 No, and perhaps this is my ‘proudest moment’.
 Before I discovered Baroque, I had spoiled “Dark Souls” and “Bloodborne” for myself by resorting to guides.
 I swore that I wouldn’t repeat the same mistake if I ever found a game with that kind of captivating atmosphere again.
-I therefore went into Baroque with only the knowledge that “sometimes you have to die to advance the plot”, and swore off of any outside information until I had beaten the game three or four times (by which point I had figured out the storyline in full).
+I therefore went into Baroque with only the knowledge that “sometimes you have to die to advance the plot”, and swore off of any outside information until I had beaten the game three or four times (by which point I had mostly figured out the storyline).
 From there, the only outside information I took in was from translating staff interviews which filled in the few remaining gaps in my understanding.
-I’m so grateful to the Souls games, because without them, I probably wouldn’t have had this wonderful, totally self-reliant experience with what ended up being my all-time favorite game.
+I’m so grateful to the Souls games, because without them, I probably wouldn’t have had this wonderful, totally self-contained experience with what ended up being my all-time favorite game.

 83. What Baroque merchandise do you own (such as World Guidance, the manga, etc)?